rickshibata/Profile-Site/_projects/fea-optimization.md

     title: "Deformation"
 ---

 This project was an independent ad hoc project for the ME 478 Finite Element Analysis (FEA) course, and involved the use of ANSYS Workbench commercial FEA code.
-A simple plate with five holes was modeled in ANSYS with symmetry conditions, and optimized throught the use of optimization FEA.
+A simple plate with five holes was modeled in ANSYS with symmetry conditions, and the optimal pitch and diameter of the hole was found using the optimizationa analysis in Ansys.
+The primary focus of the project was to become familiar with design optimization using FEA.

 {% include gallery caption="Biaxial Loading on the plate model." %}